Hotels in Cabo Area

 15. Bahia Hotel & Beach House – Cabo San Lucas, Downtown

-Fashionable boutique hotel with a free-form pool and beach club in the heart of Cabo’s nightlife district.
+Fashionable boutique hotel with a free-form pool and beach club on the edge of downtown Cabo San Lucas.
 This chic hotel is home to two of the top restaurants in Cabo San Lucas: Bar Esquina, known for its seasonal Mexican-Mediterranean menus, and SUR Beach House, with its craft cocktails and Asian-Peruvian-Mexican flavor fusions.
 Newly renovated rooms feature modern Mexican décor with rich woods, tree stump tables, and lots of natural light.
 Bahia Hotel is only one block from Medano Beach and walking distance to nearly every bar and restaurant in town.

 Hotel phone: +52 624 143 1890